Mariama White-Hammond

-Mariama White-Hammond is an African-American minister and community activist working on environmental, racial and economic justice issues.
-She is the founding pastor of New Roots African Methodist Episcopal Church in Dorchester, Massachusetts.
+Mariama White-Hammond is a pastor and founder of the New Roots African Methodist Episcopal Church in Dorchester, Massachusetts.
+She previously served as the Chief of Energy, Environment, and Open Space in the City of Boston under Mayor Michelle Wu.
 Prior to her ordination in the AME Church, she was the director of Project HIP-HOP, a youth organization that uses arts as a way to communicate and educate on social justice topics.

 Early years

 White-Hammond is the daughter of Ray Hammond and Gloria White-Hammond, both medical doctors and ordained ministers in the African Methodist Episcopal Church.
 Her parents married in 1973.
 She is the older of two children; her sister is Adiya White-Hammond.

 White-Hammond grew up in the Grove Hall neighborhood of Dorchester, in Boston, Massachusetts.
 She became politically aware at a young age.
 As a teen, she boycotted Coke in support of the anti-apartheid movement in South Africa.
 She attended the Winsor School, a private college preparatory school in Boston's Fenway, and then Stanford University, where she studied human rights law and international relations.